People in Revu: A Q&A Series

 April Dorsey, Construction Safety Manager

-Welcome to People in Revu!
-New for 2017, this Q&A series will show the world some of the amazing individuals that make the AEC industry the dynamic industry it is today – in your words, of course.
+This is People in Revu, a Q&A series that shows the world some of the amazing individuals that make AEC the dynamic industry it is today – in their own words, of course.
 If you or someone you know would like to participate in our People in Revu column, share your thoughts with us!
 Please email firstname.lastname@example.org to learn more.
-Let’s be better together!